Dynatrace/OneAgent-SDK-for-Python/README.md

   version corresponding to your OneAgent SDK for Python as listed in [the table in Requirements](#requirements).
 Then set the `DT_PYSDK_CSDK_PATH` environment variable to the `.so`/`.dll` file corresponding to your platform in the `lib` subdirectory of the C SDK and retry the installation (e.g. in a bash shell, use `export DT_PYSDK_CSDK_PATH=path/to/onesdk_shared.so`).
-If there is no corresponding directory, your platfom is not supported.
+If there is no corresponding directory, your platform is not supported.
 Otherwise, regardless if it works with that method or not, please report an issue as described in [Let us help you](#let-us-help-you).